 The Center for British Studies is wheelchair-accessible from the west entrance of Norlin library via elevator to the 5th floor; however, special arrangements with Library security staff must be made in order to obtain elevator access to this floor.

 Limited parking spaces are available on Pleasant St. north of Norlin Library and in lot 380.
 After 5:00pm, the entrance gate east of Macky Auditorium and west of Sewall Hall provides access for $3.00.
 (Turn left onto Pleasant St. at the top of the hill.)
 There is also city-metered parking along University Avenue, to the north of Macky Auditorium.
 City meters are free on Sundays and after 6:00pm; University meters are free from 5:00pm to 7:30am daily.
 In addition, a parking garage is located next to the University Memorial Center on Euclid Avenue.
 Parking is prohibited in the loading dock area on the north side of the library.

 The Center does not supply flip charts or other meeting material or copying services.
-For copying needs, a copy center is located on the second floor of the library.
+For copying needs, a copy center is located in the UMC.

 There is no phone in the Center for British Studies.
 If phone calls need to be made, please notify guests that they may use the public telephones located in the east lobby of the first floor of Norlin Library.